Form ExamplesUse the Form type, and event handlers like FormClosing, in Windows Forms.

 // You can write to a file to store settings here.

 The clearest way to create a new Form is to add the using statement to your code and then call Show or ShowDialog.
-To start, you can add a button_Click event handler to your button in Windows Forms by double-clicking on it in the Designer.
+Please add a button_Click event handler to a button.

 using (Form2 form2 = new Form2())

-Parameter.
-Here we see a short example of how you can use DialogResult and ShowDialog together.
+Here we see an example of how you can use DialogResult and ShowDialog together.
 We also pass a parameter to the Form3 constructor.
-It is useful to pass parameters to Form constructors.
-You will need to modify the constructor manually.

 using (Form3 form3 = new Form3(new object())) // <-- Parameter